Skip to main content

 Annotation constraints

-Annotations should be applied to a type and all it's nested component types.
-This use-case is supported by the annotation's constraint property.
-Setting it to PropertyConstraint.RECURSIVE propagates the annotation down to all subcomponent types.
-All above-mentioned annotations support this feature.
+Apply annotations to a type and all it's nested component types.
+The annotation's constraint property supports this use-case.
+Set it to PropertyConstraint.RECURSIVE to propagate the annotation down to all subcomponent types.
+All mentioned annotations support this feature.

 Example